 - Regular screening: Regular screening tests enable doctors to catch certain cancers, including cervical, colorectal, breast and skin, in their earliest, most treatable stages.

 - Healthy lifestyle: Eating a diet filled with fruits and vegetables, exercising, not smoking and maintaining a healthy weight can lower your cancer risks.
 (The World Cancer Research Fund estimates that as many as one-third of all new cancer cases in the U.S. will be related to being overweight or obese, physical inactivity, and having poor nutrition.)

 How North Shore-LIJ Can Help

 The North Shore-LIJ Cancer Institute is one of the largest cancer programs in the NY metropolitan area.
-Comprised of 150 elite physicians in 20 cancer specialties, we offer the most personalized and advanced care available for virtually every type of cancer.
+Comprised of nearly 200 elite physicians in 20 cancer specialties, we offer the most personalized and advanced care available for virtually every type of cancer.
 Our multidisciplinary teams develop individualized treatment plans that address patients’ physical and emotional needs.

 We seek newer, better and more effective ways to treat cancer through our robust clinical trials and research programs.
 Our patients benefit from state-of-the-art technologies, highly specialized diagnostic and surgical techniques and the newest, most promising treatments.